 Because the accounts in these books are so different from the early Church's experience of Jesus Christ, they were not accepted as part of the Gospel canon, meaning the group of books the Church regarded as truthful descriptions of God's plan and saving work.
 Documents that would become part of the New Testament had already been written just a few decades after Jesus' death and resurrection, some of them eyewitness accounts.
 These authentic descriptions formed the basis of the Church's teachings about the risen Lord.
 The great second-century saint Justin Martyr referred to the canonical Gospels as the "reminiscences" of the apostles.

 Saint Paul wrote in Ephesians 4: 4-6, "There is one body and one Spirit—just as you were called to one hope when you were called—one Lord, one faith, one baptism, one God and Father of us all."
-The early Church, as Paul's words show, was unified in its core beliefs about God, and therefore was quite able to distinguish those writings that did not reflect those beliefs.
+Paul's words show that the early Church was unified in its core beliefs about God, and therefore was quite able to distinguish those writings that did not reflect those beliefs.
 That is why books like those that depicted Jesus as a vengeful child did not make it into the canon of Scripture.